 Age - There is no consent for purposes of this policy where a person is too young to give effective consent under applicable law.
 Under Tennessee law, persons under fourteen cannot give effective consent to sexual activity with an older person, where the age difference is greater than twenty-four months.
-Persons between the ages of fourteen and sixteen cannot give consent to sexual activity with an older person where the age difference is greater than the older person where the age difference is greater the older person where the age difference is greater the older person where the age difference is greater the older person where the age difference is greater the older person where the age difference is greater the older person where the age difference person
+Persons between the ages of fourteen and sixteen cannot give consent to sexual activity with an older person where the age difference is greater than there are the age difference are the a